-C. Proposed Research Plan/Letter of Intent Instructions
+C. Proposed Research Plan/Pre-proposal Instructions

-Research Plans and Letters of Intent must be created as Word documents and then saved as Portable Document Format (PDF) files.
-Only PDF files will be accepted by the ProposalCentral system.
+Research Plans and Pre-proposals must be created as Word documents and then saved as Portable Document Format (PDF) files.
+Only PDF files will be accepted in ProposalCentral.

-The length of the Letter of Intent and Research Plan varies by program.
+The length of the Pre-proposal and Research Plan varies by program.
 Specific limits are listed below.
 Documents that exceed the page limit cannot be uploaded.

-Before beginning the Letter of Intent or the Research Plan, review the program description noting especially the qualifications and any restrictions for the program to which you are applying.
-The Research Plan should address all of the peer review criteria, which are included in the program description.
+Before beginning the Pre-proposal or the Research Plan, review the characteristics of all research programs and program description for the program to which you are applying.
+Note especially the qualifications and any restrictions for the program to which you are applying.
+The Research Plan should address all the peer review criteria, which are included in the program description.

-Note: Submission of an application to the AHA with identical or significantly similar content as another investigator is prohibited.
+Note: Submission of a proposal to the AHA with identical or significantly similar content as another investigator is prohibited.
 Although your project may study the same or a similar issue/problem as another investigator, your research proposal should be your own original/creative writing.
 You should cite all information taken from another researcher or publication.
 Failure to do so may result in your proposal being flagged for Ethical Disapproval due to plagiarism.
-Also, the submission of applications with identical or significantly similar content from a sponsor to a project support program and his/her fellow to fellowship program is prohibited.
-Both applications will receive a recommendation for "disapproval".
-Applications submitted by a sponsor and his/her fellow may both be funded if there is no duplication of aims.
+Also, the submission of an application to the AHA with identical or significantly similar content from a mentor to a grant program and their fellow to fellowship program is prohibited.
+In such cases, both applications may be removed from funding consideration.
+Proposals submitted by a mentor and their fellow may both be funded if there is no duplication of aims.

 Type the research plan specifically following the outline given below for the program to which you are applying, in the same sequence.
 All items should be addressed.
-Indicate N/A or None if not applicable to this application.
+Indicate N/A or None if not applicable to this proposal.